Mixinors/Omine/README.md

-# No Tubbo
+# Countdown

-This mod automatically kicks Tubbo after three hours of daily playtime.
+This mod adds the big countdown to the SMPHardcore world.

 # Installing